pattshreds/josh-challenge/README.md

   Welcome to the Josh coding challenge!
 </h3>
 <hr>
-<h2>To run:</h2> fork the repo, clone onto your computer, run ' npm install ' in your terminal, and enjoy!
+<h2>To run:</h2> Fork the repo, clone onto your computer, run ' npm install ' in your terminal, and run ' npm start ' once the previous installation finishes.
+Enjoy!
 <hr>
 <h2>
   How is it built?